chatsagnik/thoughts.github.io/content/posts/selfreductions.md

 > All **NP-complete** decision problems are downward self-reducible.

-This is straightforward to show using the fact that there exists a Karp-reduction from SAT to $L$ for any $NP-complete$ problem $L$.
+This is straightforward to show using the fact that there exists a Karp-reduction from SAT to $L$ for any **NP-complete** problem $L$.

 > Every downward self-reducible decision problem is in **PSPACE**.